 Materials Science and Engineering: Designing for Society's Needs

-One Section Available to Choose From:
+Two Sections Available to Choose From:

-|Course Dates||Weeks||Meeting Times||Status||Instructor(s)||CRN|
+|Course Dates||Weeks||Meeting Times||Status||Instructor(s)||CRN||Enrollment|

 Are you interested in learning more about the materials that surround our everyday lives?
 How might newly developed, advanced materials positively impact society?
 In this course, you will explore the mathematical and scientific fundamentals behind the field of materials science and engineering.
 You will explore the current state of the art in engineering design as you test and formulate biomaterials, nanomaterials, and other advanced materials for a wide range of materials science applications.
 You will:

-• Investigate how atoms are assembled into materials, and how that atomic assembly changes for metals, ceramics, polymers, composites, and other advanced materials.
+- Investigate how atoms are assembled into materials, and how that atomic assembly changes for metals, ceramics, polymers, composites, and other advanced materials.

-• Learn how the mechanical properties of materials are governed by the material’s internal atomic structure
+- Learn how the mechanical properties of materials are governed by the material’s internal atomic structure.

-• Engage in hands-on activities and experiments to identify the advantages of using metals, ceramics, polymers, and other advanced materials in specific engineering applications.
+- Engage in hands-on activities and experiments to identify the advantages of using metals, ceramics, polymers, and other advanced materials in specific engineering applications.

-• Apply your understanding of materials science and engineering to design a creative solution to meet a specific societal need.
+- Apply your understanding of materials science and engineering to design a creative solution to meet a specific societal need.

-- Materials Science and Engineering student, Summer 2013
+- Materials Science and Engineering student, Summer 2015

 Learn more about your instructor for this course.

-Time commitment: To be successful in this course, you must have reliable internet access, and will be expected to participate multiple times each week.
+The following week you will begin working with your instructor and classmates on the course itself.
+To be successful in this course, you must have reliable internet access, and will be expected to participate multiple times each week.
 Plan to spend approximately 10 hours per week on coursework.